dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

     life in/directly.
 Regardless, how they choose to see you and what change they intend to create by interacting with you will have a large effect.

+[^my-own-approach-to-art]: I recently dove into art in late 2017,
+    which was apparently feuled by an inability to put the pencil down when my brain was flooded with amphetamine.
+I'd love to be an artist in the future.
+However, it looks like I can't touch drugs without people trying to [set me up to go to prison for years as a drug user](https://github.com/dcunited001/bb8).
+Regardless, my own
+    approach to the little art I engaged in was to sketch endlessly to develop the outlines of future work.
+My interest and fascination with math and machine learning lead me to attempt to explore with sketching the outlines of future work until I identified visual patterns that break the brain's ability to coherently recognize surfaces and symbols.
+Art is yet another talent no one can *enable* me to develop -- since I'm a publicly known drug user and "Winners didn't do drugs"* -- Thanks a lot Nancy Reagon.

+    Anyways, my attempt at art would be to explore combining my fascinations of semiotics, linguistics, differential geometry, functional analysis and computational vision.
+The last three are particularly useful in breaking the brain's procedures in recognizing symbolic imagery.
+The utilization of techniques from functional analysis are my attempts to break this procedures of vision in functionally different ways in different locations of the painting.
+Why?
+Because when you look at the details in a specific region of the painting, then to your mind, the semiotic elements of my art would locally combine to invoke the expression of a distinct combination of unconsious imagery; always ineffable.
+The intended effect is to cause the viewer's eyes to meander around the painting to search for meaning.
+Paintings that people want to look at and want to study are the paintings that develop sociophysically momentum because they garner their viewer's cumulative attention.

+    If I could be permitted to develop the technical skills of painting/etc, my art would end up being like a cross between Picasso's cubism and Dali's usage of both surrealism and the unconsious.
+However, I'm never allowed to achieve anything of meaning or create anything that lasts.
+My art sucks, but the important point is that there is potential or there was potential, but everyone around me seeks to destroy me and hold me up as an example, as though they are morally superior.

+[^gladatorial-mural]: I changed the bullet points from black theta's
+    to orange after watching the IAS video on [Kathleen Colema's analysis of a Gladiatoral mural]().
+Apparently the black theta implies indicates a gladiator who lost and who is almost certainly already dead -- if not in the last battle than almost certainly in the next.

+    > "I ain't dead yet" - Richard Prior